NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 * [Symbiont LiDAR rangefinder and orientation sensor](https://github.com/NorthernWidget-Skunkworks/Symbiont-LiDAR_Library)
 * [T9602 atmospheric temperature and relative-humidity sensor](https://github.com/NorthernWidget-Skunkworks/T9602_Library); the main `README.md` page for this third-party sensor contains more general information about using and programming it, so its reference documentation is in a [separate Markdown file](https://github.com/NorthernWidget-Skunkworks/T9602_Library/blob/master/library_reference.md).

+## Troubleshooting
+* Make sure your version of the Arduino IDE is up to date
+* Make sure the libraries are correctly installed on your machine
+* If your code compiles properly but still fails to successfully upload:
+  * Double-check that the board definitions are correct for your device
+  * Change the serial port found under Tools->Ports then try uploading again

 <br/>

 ## Setting the clock